Ultimate Offbeat Guide to San Francisco

 Billing itself as a “thrill-filled journey through San Francisco’s murky past”, the Dungeon treats visitors to hour-long storytelling experiences that are just as fun as they are scary.
 Guests get the inside scoop on the dark history of the Golden Gate City from top notch actors that regale you with tales of slavery, prostitution, theft, and murder.
 Sometimes, you even become part of the story.

-Tip: They aren’t shy about the subject matter, in fact, they recommend that children under ten don’t attend the San Francisco Dungeon.
-But hey, you’re the one who has to deal with the nightmares.
+Tip: It isn’t shy about the subject matter—in fact, they recommend that children under ten don’t attend the San Francisco Dungeon.
+But hey, you’re the one who has to deal with the nightmares!

-The Musee Mecanique on Fisherman’s Wharf is an old-timey arcade, similar to the ones on boardwalks years and years ago.
-They have over 300 “coin-operated mechanical musical instruments and antique arcade machines in their original working condition”…and you can play them all.
-They’ve got player pianos, fortune tellers, skeeball, love testers, arm wrestling machines, music boxes, mechanical dioramas, pinball, and yes…they’ve got 1980’s-era arcade games too.
-Among the more notable pieces in the collection are machines made by prisoners at Alcatraz from toothpicks, a steam-powered motorcycle, and Laffing Sal, a 6-foot-tall automaton that’s been described as “famously creepy.”
-Shiver.
+The Musée Mécanique at Fisherman’s Wharf is an old-timey arcade, similar to the ones on boardwalks years and years ago.
+They have over 300 games and other mechanical oddities—and you can play them all: Player pianos, fortune tellers, skeeball, love testers, arm wrestling machines, music boxes, mechanical dioramas, pinball, and even 1980s-era arcade games, too.
+Among the more notable pieces in the collection are machines made by prisoners at Alcatraz from toothpicks, a steam-powered motorcycle, and Laughing Sal, a 6-foot-tall automaton that’s been described as “famously creepy.”

-Tip: The Musee Mecanique is free to visit—just make sure to bring lots of change so you can work the machines.
+Tip: The Musee Mecanique is free to visit—just make sure to bring lots of coins so that you can work the machines.
 Most games are between 25 and 50 cents.

-From classic arcades, to fortune cookie factories, to giant cameras that you can actually walk into, San Francisco is pretty much an oddball’s dream destination.
-Now, you’ve got no excuse not to hit the steep streets of the Golden Gate City and experience all of its strangest shops, museums, and hotels on an adventure of your own.
+San Francisco is pretty much an oddball’s dream destination—and now, you’ve got no excuse not to hit the steep streets of the Golden Gate City.
+Experience all of its strangest shops, museums, and hotels on an adventure of your own.

-Finding all the odd ball stuff to do in San Francisco?
+What’s the strangest place you’ve stumbled across while traveling?
 Don’t forget to share your weird findings with us on Facebook.

 You May Also Like